 Owning a home is a big responsibility, which is why mortgage lenders have stricter credit and financial requirements than landlords.
 To be approved for a mortgage loan, you'll need to have good credit and money saved for a down payment.

-Homeowners not only have to pay the monthly mortgage, but also make any and all building repairs, no matter how big or small.
+Homeowners not only have to pay the monthly mortgage, but are also responsible for all building repairs, no matter how big or small.
 Owners also risk losing equity in their homes when local real estate values go down.

 While home ownership isn't ideal for everyone, owning a home reaps more financial rewards than renting the longer you plan stay in your home.
 This is due to rising equity and inflation rates lowering the balance of your loan over a long period of time.